The Community Property Safety Team was developed to address the problem of fires occurring in unsecured vacant properties.

 The Community Property Safety Team (CPST) is a bold, innovative and proactive approach to reducing fire risk in the City of Edmonton.

-Utilizing the National Fire Code - Alberta Edition 2019 (Division B Section 2.4.6.1) and the Municipal Government Act, the CPST is responsible for securing and holding landowners accountable for unsecured and vacant buildings that pose a fire risk to the surrounding community.
+Utilizing the National Fire Code - 2023 Alberta Edition (Division B Section 2.4.6.1) and the Municipal Government Act, the CPST is responsible for securing and holding landowners accountable for unsecured and vacant buildings that pose a fire risk to the surrounding community.

 If owners do not comply with an order issued by an Edmonton Fire Prevention Officer, the work will be carried out on the behalf of the owner with all costs charged to the owner's tax roll.
 Securement requirements can include robust board-up procedures, fencing, and up to 24/7 security patrols ordered through an escalating model of enforcement.

-What is the Community Property Safety Team (CPST)?
+Community Property Safety Team Process

-The CPST follows an escalating model of enforcement.
+The Community Property Safety Team Process follows an escalating model of enforcement.
 The model includes extremely thorough boarding, fencing, intermittent on-site security and up to 24/7 on-site security, all billed to the non-compliant property owner.
 If a property owner fails to pay the invoice, the amount owing will be added to their tax roll account.

 Property owners have the option of boarding up the properties themselves, which the City will accept as long as rigorous standards are met.
 If an owner has complied with the order to secure their property, the property will be placed on a monitoring list to ensure that compliance with the order is maintained.